 Flax Seed Side Effects

 Dry flax seeds are usually well-tolerated, and allergy is rare.
-Still, it’s recommended to drink plenty of water when eating these seeds.
+Still, it’s recommended to drink plenty of water when eating these seeds because they are high in fiber.
 Some of the health effects of consuming too much of these seeds are:

 Impaired Thyroid Function

-Flax seeds naturally contain plant compounds called cyanogenic glycosides.
+Flax seeds, especially unripe ones, naturally contain plant compounds called cyanogenic glycosides.
 These compounds can bind with sulfur compounds in your body to form thiocyanates that impair function of your thyroid glands (6).
 Moderate portions are highly unlikely to cause any adverse effects in healthy individuals.
-However, those with thyroid problems should consider avoiding high amounts of flax seeds.
+However, those with thyroid problems should consider avoiding high amounts of flax seeds, and everyone should avoid raw or unripe flaxseeds.

 Poor Absorption Of Minerals